Skip to content

 The magnetic permeability describes how a material responds to a magnetic field and how strongly magnetic flux is established inside the material.
 It links the magnetic field strength \(\mathbf{H}\) to the magnetic flux density \(\mathbf{B}\) via the magnetic constitutive law \(\mathbf{B} = \mu \mathbf{H}\).

-In general the magnetic permeability \(\mu\) is described by a symmetric two-rank tensor:
+In general, the magnetic permeability \(\mu\) is described by a symmetric rank-2 tensor:

 \[ \begin{align} \mu &= \left( \begin{array}{ccc} \mu_{xx} & \mu_{xy} & \mu_{xz} \\ & \mu_{yy} & \mu_{yz} \\ & & \mu_{zz} \end{array} \right). \end{align} \]

-Note that each component may additionally have dependency on other physical quantities, such as temperature or be nonlinear (dependent on the magnetic flux density).
+Note that each component may additionally depend on other physical quantities (e.g., temperature) or be nonlinear (dependent on the magnetic flux density).

-The magnetic permeability can be defined by the following methods summarized in Table 1.
+The magnetic permeability can be defined by the methods summarized in Table 1.

 Table 1: Magnetic Permeability Methods